boldbi/boldbi-kubernetes/docs/FAQ/how-deploy-bold-bi-in-eks-using-network-load-balancer-with-ssl-certificate-from-acm.md

 	kubectl apply -k "github.com/kubernetes-sigs/aws-efs-csi-driver/deploy/kubernetes/overlays/stable/?ref=release-1.4"
 	```

-> *Note:* Make sure the following network configurations to avoid problem in mount volume.<br/><br/>
+	> <b>Note:</b> Make sure the following network configurations to avoid problem in mount volume.<br/><br/>
 		1. EFS file system in the same region as your EKS cluster.<br/>
 		2. Your EKS cluster and EFS file system must be in the same Virtual Private Cloud (VPC).<br/>
 		3. The security group for your EFS file system, which will allow incoming traffic from your EKS cluster's nodes.<br/>
 		4. Ensure the EFS CSI Driver installation in cluster.<br/>

 ## Deploy Network Load Balancer with SSL termination: